How to drive more traffic to your clients’ postings – without overspending

-- Scrutinise your job titles to ensure they match the ones your ideal candidates would be searching for.
+- Scrutinize your job titles to ensure they match the ones your ideal candidates would be searching for.

 - Refresh the language in your job postings to help them rank higher on Google for Jobs.

 - Lastly, you can increase the distribution of your job postings via organic sharing on social media.
-Your recruiters can do this manually, or you can automate the process using tools like Buffer.
+Your recruiters can do this manually, or you can automate the process using tools like Buffer or NetSocial.